 The year 2000 saw the birth of HB Studios.
 A man named Jeremy Wellard founded HB Studios in Lunenburg, Nova Scotia.
 With just nine employees to start, HB Studios cranked out Cricket 2002 for the Asia Pacific EA Studio.

-Four years after the founding, HB Studios entered into an agreement with EA Canada to continue developing not only cricket games but rugby games as well.
+Four years after its founding, HB Studios entered into an agreement with EA Canada to continue developing not only cricket games but rugby games as well.

 Big Blue Bubble